 The Logitech G403 Wireless is a great gaming mouse, although it doesn't necessarily stand out for any particular feature.
 It's a great all-around mouse that has an amazing sensor performance, features RGB lighting, and feels durable.
 It has an ergo shape, which differentiates it from ambidextrous mice like the Logitech G Pro Wireless.
 If you want more gaming options to check out, take a look at our recommendations for the best gaming mice, the best wireless gaming mice, or if you're on a tighter budget, check out the best cheap gaming mice.

 The Logitech G Pro Wireless is a better mouse than the Logitech G403 Wireless Gaming Mouse.
-Its design is lighter and its click latency is also lower, which makes it feel very responsive.
+Its design is lighter, and its click latency is also lower, making it feel very responsive.
 While both mice are very well-built, the G Pro Wireless has an ambidextrous design, which is a bit better suited for fingertip grip users, while the G403 Wireless' ergo-shape is better for palm grip users.

 The Razer Viper Ultimate is a better mouse than the Logitech G403 Wireless Gaming Mouse.
-It's noticeably lighter and smaller than the G403, which is great for fast movements.
-Its low-profile, ambidextrous design is great for FPS players to use a fingertip grip and it also comes with a nice and sleek looking charging dock, which also has RGB lighting.
-The Razer Viper Ultimate also has one of the lowest click latencies we've measured.
-On the other hand, if you prefer a palm grip, the Logitech G403 Wireless is the better option.
+It's noticeably lighter and smaller than the Logitech, which is great for fast movements, it's low profile, and has an ambidextrous design.
+It's great for FPS players that use a fingertip grip, and it comes with a nice and sleek-looking charging dock, which also has RGB lighting.
+On the other hand, if you prefer a palm grip, the Logitech is a better option.
 Its software is also available on macOS, which isn't the case with Razer Synapse.